 Now you have three options,

-You could stay the night and catch the direct bus to Dien Bien Phu that leaves the following morning (and every morning) at 8.30am for 95,000 LAK (€9.50).
-Travel time is minimum 7 hours with at least three stops.
+You could stay the night and catch the direct bus to Dien Bien Phu that leaves the following morning (and every morning) at 8.30 am for 95,000 LAK (€9.50).
+Travel time is a minimum of 7 hours with at least three stops.

-Second option is best if you would rather skip staying a night here (and we recommend you do) you can either, jump the bus onto Muang Khua for 40,000 LAK (€4).
+The second option is best if you would rather skip staying a night here (and we recommend you do) you can either jump the bus onto Muang Khua for 40,000 LAK (€4).
 Travel time is 2-3 hours and buses run frequently throughout the day.
 This option may work out a little more expensive and you will have to stay the night in Khua as there is only one bus per day to Dien Bien Phu.
-However the village is more beautiful than Udomxay so if you are in no rush, it would be a better experience staying in Khua.
+However the village is more beautiful than Oudomxay so if you are in no rush, it would be a better experience to stay in Khua.

 The actual border crossing itself is a super simple affair.
 The bus stops at immigration in Phongsaly where everyone gets off to stamp out and the bus waits for you outside.
 Once you’re stamped and everyone is back on the bus it’s onward we go.